oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 ```

-1. Build the prompt template to include both the question and the context.
-Instantiate the knowledge base class to use the retriever to retrieve context from Oracle Database 23ai.
+1. The code below builds the prompt template to include both the question and the context, and instantiates the knowledge base class to use the retriever to retrieve context from Oracle Database 23ai.
 Click **Run** to execute the code.

 ```python
 # Set up the template for the questions and context, and instantiate the database retriever object